1985 Chicago Bears season: 2011 White House visit

-In 2011, the Bears made their visit to the White House, 25 years after their originally intended visit was cancelled due to the Space Shuttle Challenger disaster, as former President Barack Obama is a Bears fan.
+In 2011, the Bears made their visit to the White House, 25 years after their originally intended visit was cancelled due to the Challenger explosion, as former President Barack Obama is a Bears fan.
 At that time, Obama called them the greatest team ever; however, he called his own words into question when hosting the 1972 Dolphins, the only NFL team with a perfect season.
 Obama noted that the only loss the 1985 Bears had was to the Dolphins.